ScriptRaccoon/sveltekit-mongodb-auth/README.md

 This is a template of a SvelteKit project which authenticates users stored in MongoDB.

 Users can register, login, open a dashboard (which is just a placeholder here) and an account page.
-On the account page, the name can be changed, and logout is possible.
+On the account page, name and email can be changed, and logout is possible.

 The users are stored in a MongoDB database.
 The user authentication is implemented with JWT and cookies.
 After login, the user name and email are stored as cookies as well.